nazhameed/arthive/README.md

 python manage.py runserver
 ```

-Then open your browser and go to your local development server
+Check your terminal for the correct local development URL after running the server.

 ## Deployment